Unluck-rider/amazon-clone/README.md

 # Amazon Clone (UI Only and fake api integration)

 This is a simple Amazon clone built using Flutter.
-It includes the following pages with only UI design (no backend or API integration):
+It includes the following pages with only UI design (no backend or API integration), with plans for future backend integration:

 - Login Page
 - Forgot Password Page